The Art and Science of Home-based Small Wind Tunnel Testing: The Beautiful Flow Physics

 August 24, 2025

-This week I used a small wind tunnel @ home to visualize airflow with smoke — one of the most beautiful sights.
-I ran the flow over a tiny die‑cast car, with the wheels actually turning, and performed Optical flow to get velocity vectors and SINDy analysis.
-It was just for fun, not a professional setup — no camera stabilization and no masking.
+This week I set up a small wind tunnel at home to visualize airflow with smoke — honestly, it’s one of the most beautiful sights you can watch.
+I ran the flow over a tiny die-cast car with the wheels actually spinning, then used optical flow to extract velocity vectors and SINDy for analysis.
+This was just for fun, not a professional setup — no camera stabilization, no masking, nothing fancy.
 Watch the full video below!

 The Equipment Breakdown